Many different organisations collect and publish research and statistics; we publish our information on our Open Data Platform.

 There are also many useful external websites where you can find more information and statistics about York.

-The Department of Communities and Local Government collects and publishes official statistics relating to:
+The Ministry of Housing, Communities and Local Government collects and publishes official statistics relating to:

 - fire and rescue services